sinannuhoglu/Fridy/README.md

 Fridy is an Android application that helps users identify the ingredients in their fridge using computer vision techniques and generates meal recipes based on those ingredients.
 It uses a custom-trained YOLOv8 object detection model to process images and detect food items, which are then passed through a prompt to generate rich, structured recipes using AI-powered language models.
 It also creates visual illustrations of meals and supports text-to-speech for reading the recipes aloud.

-Built with modern Android technologies including Jetpack Compose, MVVM architecture, Hilt, Retrofit, and TensorFlow Lite.
+Built with modern Android technologies including Jetpack Compose, MVVM architecture, Hilt, Retrofit and TensorFlow Lite.

 ---